scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 Many times, creating a linear model is the best way to estimate data and fill temporal gaps.
 If data do not fit a linear framework, other models may be fit to help with gapfilling.
 Here we give an example assuming linearity.

-Using a linear model can be done in most programming languages using specific functions, but here we show this step-by-step using functions in Excel for Region A.
+Using a linear model can be done in most programming languages using specific functions, but here we show this step-by-step using functions in Excel for Region 1.

 **Steps to temporally gapfill data (assumes linearity):**